Wicket: the French costume with a strong English accent

 back viscose vest suit

-Closing the pants
+The closure of the pants

-closing pants suit tie knit
+closure pants suit tie knit

-interior button pants suit anti-slip strip
+inner button pants suit anti-slip strip

-A comfortable V for comfort
+A V of ease for comfort

 The in-store experience